cnshing/cnshing.github.io/README.md

 Todo:
 1. Add a visual demostration of hiding author footers
 2. Decide whether or not to remove jekyll-feed
-3. Add customization options for animation snappyness
-4. Fix tapping hamburger menu misalignment on webkit-tap-highlight
+3. Fix tapping hamburger menu misalignment on webkit-tap-highlight
-5. Fix hamburger exit icon to be perfectly align with hamburger menu original position
+4. Fix hamburger exit icon to be perfectly align with hamburger menu original position
-6. Fix Images to properly fit within the post
+5. Fix Images to properly fit within the post